josip-pavlovic-dev/python-automation/README.md

 ---

+## 📌 About This Repository / O repozitorijumu

+This is a long-term learning archive created during my transition from civil engineering to software development.
+Each project is built from scratch using only core Python and CLI tools, with full Git versioning and markdown documentation.

+Ovaj repozitorijum predstavlja arhivu mog prelaska iz građevine u IT.
+Projekti su građeni od nule, bez framework-a, uz potpuno razumevanje i Git praćenje napretka.

+---

 ## ✅ License

 This repository is licensed under the MIT License.

----